-- a) Handlebars may be replaced (except for the brake master cylinder). - b) Handlebars and hand controls may be relocated. - c) Throttle controls must be self-closing when not held by the hand. - d) Throttle assembly and associated cables may be modified or replaced but the connection to the throttle body and to the throttle controls must remain as on the homologated motorcycle. - e) Cable operated throttles (grip assembly) must be equipped with both an opening and a closing cable including when actuating a remote drive by wire grip/demand sensor. - f) Clutch and brake lever may be replaced with an after-market model.
-An adjuster to the brake lever is allowed. - g) Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - h) Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
+- i) Only the OEM unit may be used or optional units (motorcycle specific) from the Eligible Parts List for Competition List World Supersport Next Generation Permitted Modifications. - f) Clutch assy and brake lever may be replaced with an after-market model.
+An adjuster to the brake lever is allowed. - g) Switches may be changed but the electric starter switch and engine stop switch must be located on the handlebars. - Motorcycles must be equipped with a functional ignition kill switch or button mounted on the right hand handlebar (within reach of the hand while on the hand grips) that is capable of stopping a running engine.
 The button or switch must be red.